What Is Mean In Math And How Can You Calculate An Average? Explained For Teachers, Parents and Kids

 How do you calculate mean?

-As mentioned earlier, to find the mean average value, you must first add up all the data points and divide the sum by the total number of values.
-This means that students will need to first find the total number of books read by the class.
+To find the mean average value, you must first add all the data points and divide the sum by the total number of values.
+Students first need to find the total number of books the class read.

-As they are in 6th grade, I would encourage them to use their mental arithmetic skills to find the total by looking to make number bonds that they are comfortable with.
-Going in ascending order, 5, 4 and 1 make a number bond to 10.
+As they are in 6th grade, I would encourage them to use their mental arithmetic skills to find the total.
+They may make number bonds that they are comfortable with.

-The next step would be to divide 32 by the number of values that are in the (bimodal) data set.
-As there are 8 students, 32 would have to be divided by 8.
-Students should be able to use their multiplication facts (8 × 4 = 32) to know that 32 divided by 8 would give 4.
-This would make the mean value of the set of numbers above 4.
+Students should be able to use their multiplication facts (8 × 4 = 32) to know that 32 divided by 8 is 4.
+This makes 4 the mean value of the set of numbers above.

 When do children learn about mean and average in school?

-While studying statistics and probability, students in 6th grade will be expected to learn how to give quantitative measures of center (median and/or mean) as well as describing any overall pattern with reference to the context in which the data was gathered.
+While studying statistics and probability, students in 6th grade are expected to learn how to give quantitative measures of center (median and/or mean) and describe any overall pattern with reference to the context in which the data was gathered.

 Read more: Teaching Statistics And Data Handling